 The dawn of the computer era was a godsend for Les as he utilized the Montana Beef Performance Association computer system for several years and later enrolled the Holden herd into the Hereford Association's TPR program when it was finally established.
 Holden Herefords has greatly benefited through the use of the computed TPR data.

 Holden Herefords cowherd is recognized as one of the tops in the nation.
 They have placed tremendous emphasis on milking ability, udder quality, and fertility combined with sound, easy fleshing, well marked females.
+We have exported semen and embryo’s worldwide with customers in South America, Australia, and Europe along with Mexico and Canada.

 Holden Herefords incorporated in 1975, with Les & Ethel continuing to manage the ranch until 1987.
 At this time, Les' grandson, Jack Holden and his wife Tresha, took over the management of the ranch.
 They have two children, Brooke and Brad, that are involved in helping on the ranch also.
 Ethel Holden passed away in 1999 at 87 years of age.
 Les Holden passed away in July of 2004.